|Album Title:||Clannad Original Soundtrack|

 Town, Flow of Time, People

-The point at which tragedy strikes is where the second disc takes over since most of the melancholy themes that one associates with Clannad’s downhearted moments are found here.
+Clannad’s tragedies are housed in the second disc, where the melancholy themes take over.
 For example, “Snowfield” exemplifies the same sort of hopelessness that “Town, Flow of Time, People” carries by hinting at the tragedies that are soon to come.
 What really struck me when listening to “Snowfield” was the sense of loneliness that emanates from this track.
-Not only does it hammer the feelings of despair, this suffering is something that Tomoya goes through alone as the person he cares for most is taken from him.
-This emotional turmoil is also evident in “Roaring Tides II” which moves at a slower, more deliberate tempo as though to illustrate the extent of the despair that has engulfed Tomoya, weakening him and making him especially vulnerable to what will happen next.
+Not only does it hammer the feelings of despair, this suffering is something that Tomoya goes through alone when the person he cares for most is taken from him.
+This emotional turmoil is also evident in “Roaring Tides II” which moves at a slower, more deliberate tempo, capturing the extent of Tomoya’s despair.
+Its pacing evokes an image of a weakened Tomoya that becomes more vulnerable to what will happen next.

-“Nagisa ~ Farewell at the Foot of a Hill” deals him the final blow, and by incorporating Nagisa’s theme into the piece, the audience too acutely feels his pain.
+“Nagisa ~ Farewell at the Foot of a Hill” deals him the final blow, and by incorporating Nagisa’s theme into the piece, the audience acutely feels his pain.
 While I have discussed the effect of this piece during the scene which depicts Nagisa’s passing, it bears repeating that what makes this piece so powerful lies within the context of the scene.
-When the music plays, it sparks one’s memories and one cannot help but remember all the times Tomoya and Nagisa spent together and how her death profoundly affects him.
-By using a synth as a backdrop towards the end of this piece, we are encouraged to reflect upon those happier times as her death finally sinks in and Tomoya’s life unravels from the shock and pain.
+When the music plays, it kindles memories of happier times, making her death that much more tragic.
+Its synth backdrop near the end makes her death finally sink in.
+With that, Tomoya’s life unravels from the shock and pain.

 To the Same Heights

 “Shining in the Sky” is also mentioned as a bright spot.
 This track carries an aura of contentment as it brings its air of finality through the crescendo around 1:53.
-Through the music, one gets a feeling that the struggles had been a valuable lesson and the characters have learned to move past the tragic events to become stronger as a result.
-“Country Train” takes the feeling of optimism further by adding in a dose of resolve through its rhythm and tempo which allows one to not only hear the swift-moving train, but to also feel as though Tomoya has awakened from the pits of despair as he pours his heart into making amends (especially towards Ushio) and reconnect with the people he cherishes so much.
+Through the music, one gets a feeling that the struggles had been a valuable lesson and the characters have learned to move past the tragedy to become stronger as a result.
+“Country Train” takes the feeling of optimism further by adding in a dose of resolve through its rhythm and tempo which allows one to not only hear the swift-moving train, but to also feel as though Tomoya has awakened from the pits of despair.
+This newfound energy gives him a reservoir of love, and he uses it to make amends (especially towards Ushio) and reconnect with the people he cherishes so much.

 Shining in the Sky

-The best aspect of the second disc belongs to the three vocal pieces though. “-Two Shadows-” has a nostalgic feeling imparted through riya’s upbeat and emphatic delivery and “Ana” is also a beautiful track that utilizes Lia’s ability to express herself wonderfully.
-Although the lyrics which can be incoherent at times as it talks about a paradise that goes through cyclical changes, Lia’s soaring vocals carry a peaceful, almost ethereal aura which channel the song’s lofty sentiments.
+The best aspect of the second disc belongs to the three vocal pieces though. “-Two Shadows-” has a nostalgic feeling imparted through riya’s upbeat and emphatic delivery and “Ana” is also a beautiful track that utilizes Lia’s ability to express herself.
+Although the lyrics can be incoherent at times as it talks about a paradise that goes through cyclical changes, Lia’s soaring vocals carry a peaceful, almost ethereal aura to channel the song’s lofty sentiments.

-Of the three vocal songs, “Tiny Palm” is absolutely unforgettable.
+Of the three vocal songs in Clannad, “Tiny Palm” is absolutely unforgettable.
 It starts with the theme from “Nagisa” but quickly makes way for riya’s heartfelt delivery which takes us through the story from start to finish.
 The initial meeting with Nagisa is heard at the very beginning and through that fateful encounter, their lives are changed, and for the better.
-Although the feelings of love take awhile to build up, when it shines, it does so radiantly through the chorus where riya expresses the characters’ hopes and dreams as they vow to face life’s challenges as a couple.
-I cannot get over how beautifully this song imparts its themes as it uplifts the spirit through the genuine emotions it instills in the heart of the listener and it is by far the best song on the soundtrack.
+Although the feelings of love take awhile to build up, when it shines, it does so radiantly.
+Riya expresses the characters’ hopes and dreams in the chorus, delivering a strong vow to face life’s challenges as a couple.
+I cannot get over how beautifully this song imparts its themes as it uplifts the spirit through the genuine emotions it instills in my heart.
+It is by far the best song on the soundtrack.

-Although the third disc consists of arrangements that are enjoyable, but nowhere as integral as the first two discs, it’s worth finishing since it’s the conclusion of a long, but fruitful journey in the same way the anime series is.
-Through it all, the music succeeds in being a heartfelt addition as it not only takes us through the joys and the sorrows, it also serves as a subtle reminder to us all to cherish the relationships we have and to build new ones along the way.
+Although the third disc consists of enjoyable arrangements, they’re nowhere as integral as the first two discs.
+But it’s worth finishing since it’s the conclusion of a long, but fruitful journey in the same way the anime series is.
+In Clannad OST, the music succeeds in being a heartfelt addition as it takes us through the joys and the sorrows, but also serves as a subtle reminder to us all to cherish the relationships we have and to build new ones along the way.